cosmos/sdk-tutorials/academy/3-ibc/5-token-transfer.md

 <HighlightBox type="note">

-Observe in the previous example how we redirect to the module keeper's `OnRecvPacket` method and are constructing the acknowledgment to be sent back.
+Observe in the previous example how we redirect to the module keeper's `OnRecvPacket` method and are constructing the acknowledgement to be sent back.

 </HighlightBox>